JamyGolden/plus-ui/readme.markdown

 		onBlur: function($el, $fauxEl){} // Blur event callback.
 DefaultDropdown only.
 	})

-The `nameSpace` property is used to prepend the HTML attribute names - This allows to easily use multiple of the same form elements on a page without CSS conflicts and specificity wars.
+The `nameSpace` property is used to prepend the HTML attribute names - This allows to easily use multiple form elements on a page without CSS conflicts and specificity wars.

 All class names can be editted if required.